Joanne Lee Molinaro

-Joanne Lee Molinaro (born April 24, 1979) is an American attorney, author, and blogger that writes about vegan and plant-based food.
+Joanne Lee Molinaro (born April 24, 1979) is an American attorney, author, and blogger who writes about vegan and plant-based food.
 Her cookbook, The Korean Vegan Cookbook: Reflections and Recipes from Omma's Kitchen (2021), won the 2022 James Beard Foundation Award.

 Early life, education, and early career

 Molinaro was born on April 24, 1979, in Chicago, Illinois.
 Her parents were born in present-day North Korea, and escaped when they were young.
 She was raised in Skokie, Illinois, with her younger brother Jaesun.
 She earned her B.A. in English from the University of Illinois at Urbana-Champaign, and J.D. from the University of Chicago Law School.

-Molinaro is currently a firm partner at Foley & Lardner LLP's office in Chicago, where she is a member of multiple practice groups in the firm, including Bankruptcy & Business Reorganizations.
+Molinaro was previously a firm partner at Foley & Lardner LLP's office in Chicago, where she was a member of multiple practice groups in the firm, including Bankruptcy & Business Reorganizations.
 As a specialized practitioner in bankruptcy, she defended the liquidating trustee against almost $1 billion in claims in the second-largest Ponzi scheme case in United States history.
 She has also prosecuted frauds, avoidance actions, and breaches.

 Vegan career

 Molinaro started her food blog, The Korean Vegan, in 2016, which consists of recipes that re-imagine traditional Korean meals through plant-based adaptations.
 She began posting to TikTok in 2020 under the same name, and sharing recipes along with personal stories that focus on how her family escaped North Korea and adjusted to life in the United States, how it feels to be a Korean woman living in the diaspora, her law journey, and her abusive first marriage.
 She also includes discussions on racism, sexism, and xenophobia.
 She has been featured in numerous publications, including CNN, CBS, The Atlantic, and the Food Network.

 Her first cookbook, The Korean Vegan, won the James Beard Foundation Award: Vegetable Focused Cooking in 2022.
 The New York Times listed it as one of the best cookbooks of 2021, Runner's World named The Korean Vegan one of the "6 Best Vegan Cookbooks to Get More Plants in Your Diet" in 2022, and Food & Wine named it one of "the 20 Best Vegan Cookbooks for Every Type of Meal" in 2024.

 Molinaro launched a vegan K-beauty brand in 2025.
-She will release her second cookbook, The Korean Vegan: Homemade, in October 2025.
+Her second cookbook, The Korean Vegan: Homemade, (2025) was nominated for a James Beard award in 2026.